djplaner/blog/docs/2011/07/19/teaching-teachers-for-the-future/index.md

 ---
+categories:
+- thesis
+date: 2011-07-19 12:30:04+10:00
+next:
+  text: Can you be a native in a world that is always changing?
+  url: /blog2/2011/07/20/4033/
+previous:
+  text: Choosing the wrong drivers for whole system reform
+  url: /blog2/2011/07/13/choosing-the-wrong-drivers-for-whole-system-reform/
 title: Teaching teachers for the future
-date: 2011-07-19 12:30:04+10:00
-categories: ['thesis']
 type: post
 template: blog-post.html
 comments: